 I look forward to helping students in Dover succeed in their first couple years in college and transition to the main campus.
 You can reach me at firstname.lastname@example.org.

 The college experience has always been one of great significance to me and I genuinely enjoy mentoring students as they navigate through their own pathways.
-In my down time you can find me either venturing out on the beach with my dog, reading a novel, or just simply enjoying time with family and friends.
+In my down time you can find me either venturing out on the beach with my dog, reading a novel, or just simply enjoying time with my husband, family, and friends.

 Tommy Fisher-Klein is a native Wilmingtonian who is a graduate of Gettysburg College: B.A.
 Anthropology/Sociology, and Wilmington University: M.Ed., Secondary School Counseling and M.S., Clinical Mental Health Counseling.
 Tommy has worked as a Student Enrichment Coordinator and Program Manager through various youth programs at Delaware Technical & Community College, assisting high school students achieve their personal, professional, and educational goals.
 Additionally, Tommy has worked as a Program Manager through the Public Allies Delaware AmeriCorps Program at the University of Delaware, assisting future non-profit/community leaders to impact communities where they serve, enhance their personal and professional leadership skills, and forging strong and collaborative connections within the Delaware community.
 Most recently Tommy has worked as a Therapist with the Mazzoni Center, working one-on-one with LGBTQ+ individuals helping them to explore, work through, and overcome personal mental health issues.